 Rate of Fire: Ten shots per cannon per melee.

 Payload: 600 rounds.
 Ship normally carries usually carries 150 High Explosive, 150 High Explosive Armor Piercing, 150 Plasma, 50 Rocket Propelled High Explosive, 50 Rocket Propelled High Explosive Armor Piercing, and 50 Rocket Propelled Plasma rounds.
 The ship will carry special rounds when employed in artillery roles.

-Maximum Effective Range: As per cruise, long range, or medium range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per cruise, long range, or medium range missile type (Go to revised bomb and missile tables for details.)

-Mega Damage: As per cruise, long range, or medium range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per cruise, long range, or medium range missile type (Go to revised bomb and missile tables for details.)

 Rate of Fire: One at a time or in volleys of 2, 4, or 16 for the launcher per melee and can be fired at multiple targets at the same time.

 Payload: 32 missiles cells in forward VLS launcher (possible total of 64 long range missiles).
 One cruise missile, two long range missiles, or four medium range missiles may be carried per cell.
 Ship carries no reloads.
 The ship will often carry long range missiles in all cells.